Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-erm-evidently-regretting-myprofession/README.md

 After running 1000 simulations, program costs in all scenarios short and long term do not exceed the 10% GDP constraint 100% of the time.

 # 7. Data and Data Limitations
+## 7.1 Truncation of Historical Data
+Historical events aren’t necessarily an accurate indicator of future events.
+As such, events prior to 1991 introduced instability in the frequency and severity models.
+We reason that technological advancements between 1991-2020 led to reduced fatalities, injuries and increased resistance and resilience to disasters.
+As such data prior to 1991 was truncated for the sake of analysis.

+## 7.2 Property Damage Definition
+Property damage was assumed to entirely consist of damage to residential properties as there was insufficient data to differentiate the cost source.
+As a result, damage to belongings and other property had to be considered separately.

+## 7.3 Hazard Type Data
+Multiple hazard categorisations being assigned to the same event caused uncertainty in the cluster analysis.
+As a result, the more severe hazard type took priority when analyzing the historical data.

+## 7.4 Inter-regional risk profiles
+The supplied data only contained information pertaining to 6 regions in Storslysia and not granular data such as cities.
+As a result, it was assumed that each region consisted of 5% high-risk cities, 10% medium-risk cities and 85% low-risk cities as based on the US FEMA national risk index map (hazards.fema.gov, n.d.).
+Further, it was assumed that high-risk cities experience 90% of the major disasters, 85% of the medium disasters and 75% of the minor disasters, medium-risk cities experience 9.5% of the major disasters, 12.5% of the medium disasters and 20% of the minor disasters while the low-risk cities experience 0.5% of the major disasters, 2.5% of the medium disasters and 0.5% of the major disasters.

 # 8. Bibliography